Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Sparse Bayesian Inference

 \section{Sparse Bayesian Inference}

-In this section we present the Bayesian inference scheme that relies on the 2-L and 3-L prior models presented in Section~\ref{sec:TheLaplacePrior}.
-First, we exploit the EM framework to derive an iterative algorithm that estimates the unknown model parameters $\{\vect{\alpha},\vect{\gamma},\vect{\eta},\lambda\}$ of the 3-L prior model.
-Then, a fast algorithm with low computational complexity inspired by \cite{Tipping2003} is presented.
-The algorithm based on the 2-L model can easily be obtained by treating $\vect{\eta}$ as a fixed parameter.
+In this section we derive a Bayesian inference scheme that relies on the Bessel K model presented in Section~\ref{sec:prior_models}.
+First, we obtain an EM algorithm that approximates the \tii{} estimator of the weight vector $\w$ in \eqref{eq:type2w_general}.
+Inspired by \cite{Tipping2003} and \cite{ShutinFastRVM} we then derive a fast algorithm based on a modification of the EM algorithm.
+We show that this algorithm actually encompasses the fast algorithms in \cite{Tipping2003} and \cite{Babacan2010} as special instances.

-\subsection{Sparse Bayesian Inference using EM}
+Naturally, the approach presented here can also be applied to derive algorithms approximating the \ti{} estimator.
+However, numerical investigations not reported here indicate that these algorithms often fail to produce sparse estimates of $\w$ when small values of the parameter $\epsilon$ are selected.
+Hence, we restrict the discussion in this section to algorithms approximating the \tii{} estimator.

-Direct computation of the estimate in \eqref{eq:map_general} is not always a straightforward task.
-In particular, for small $\epsilon$ the penalty term $Q(\vect{\alpha})$ (see e.g., \eqref{eq:weightedl2pm}) loses convexity and the calculation of the minimum of the objective function in \eqref{eq:map_general} becomes impractically complex.
-The hierarchical structure of the 2-L and 3-L prior models instead provides an efficient yet computationally tractable approach to compute an estimate of $\vect{\alpha}$.
-This is achieved at the expense of introducing the additional hyperparameters, $\vect{\gamma}$ and $\vect{\eta}$, that have to be estimated alongside with $\vect{\alpha}$.
-The sparse Bayesian inference scheme previously used for SBL (see \cite{Tipping2001,Tipping2003,WipfRao04,Ji2008,Babacan2010}) can also be adopted for our prior models.
-Its main steps are summarized below when it is applied to the 3-L prior model.
-The reader is referred to the above cited works for more information.
-The inference scheme exploits the particular factorization of the posterior pdf of the model parameters:
+\subsection{Sparse Bayesian Inference Using EM}